roisiegelman/NSD1-in-Breast-Cancer/data_analysis_explained.md

 ```

 **`ensure_columns_present(data, required_columns)`**
-Check if the required columns are present in the DataFrame.
+- **Purpose**: Check if the required columns are present in the DataFrame.
 Raises a ValueError if any columns are missing.

 ```python
 def ensure_columns_present(data, required_columns):